 A salesperson should understand that Intentsify's buyers are mature B2B companies facing a specific challenge: their ideal customers are hard to identify and reach during active buying cycles.
 These organizations have marketing budgets, established sales teams, and complex solutions that require educating prospects.
 They need intent data because their sales process depends on reaching the right people at precisely the right moment in their research journey, not because they're experimenting with new marketing tactics.

-Based on an analysis of tech stacks from companies that use Intentsify
+Source: Analysis of tech stacks from 85 companies that use Intentsify

 Commonly Paired Technologies